coderaiser/cloudcmd/HELP.md

 Deploy
 ---------------
-`Cloud Commander` could be easily deployed to [Heroku](https://heroku.com/deploy?template=https://github.com/coderaiser/cloudcmd "Deploy to Heroku").
+`Cloud Commander` can be easily deployed to [Heroku](https://heroku.com/deploy?template=https://github.com/coderaiser/cloudcmd "Deploy to Heroku").

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png "Deploy to Heroku")]( https://heroku.com/deploy?template=https://github.com/coderaiser/cloudcmd)

 Docker
 ---------------
-`Cloud Commander` could be used as [docker container](https://hub.docker.com/r/coderaiser/cloudcmd/ "Docker container") this way:
+`Cloud Commander` can be used as [docker container](https://hub.docker.com/r/coderaiser/cloudcmd/ "Docker container") like so:

 ```sh
 docker run -t --rm -v ~:/root -v /:/mnt/fs -w=/root -p 8000:8000 coderaiser/cloudcmd
 ```

-Config would be read from home directory, hosts root file system would be mount to `/mnt/fs`, `8000` port would be exposed to hosts port.
+Configuration will be read from the home directory, the host's root file system will be mounted to `/mnt/fs`, and port `8000` port will exposed to the host's port.

-Also you could use [docker compose](https://docs.docker.com/compose/ "Docker Compose") with `docker-compose.yml`:
+Also, you can use [docker compose](https://docs.docker.com/compose/ "Docker Compose") with `docker-compose.yml`:

 ```yml
 version: '2'